Robin Kelly IL-02

 Personal life

-Kelly lives in Matteson in the home she shared with her husband Nathaniel Horn until his death in August 2023.[3]
-Kelly is a Nondenominational Protestant.[25]
+Kelly lived in the Chicago suburb of Matteson, in a home she shared with her husband, Nathaniel Horn, until his death in August 2023.
+She currently resides in Lynwood.[4]
+Kelly is a nondenominational Protestant.[29]

 Electoral history